By Army Col. Richard Goldenberg

 Their value was not lost on the French, and the regiment continued to fight alongside French forces.

-The Hellfighters from Harlem had come into their own, in spite of their difficult start.
+The Hellfighters from Harlem had come into their own, despite their difficult start.

 The regiment would go on to prove itself in combat operations throughout the rest of the war, receiving France’s highest military honor, the Croix de Guerre, for its unit actions alongside some 171 individual decorations for heroism.